Why dogs love KONGs (and you should, too)!

 Get your dog in the habit of chewing on appropriate things throughout the day by supplying him with enriching chew toys often.

 Every time he works on a KONG, your dog is being reinforced for this behavior by both the physical/psychological satisfaction AND the yummy goodies stuffed inside.
-Which means that with repetition, your dog will seek out these types of chews, instead of random stuff around the house.
+This means that with repetition, your dog will seek out these types of chews, instead of random stuff around the house.

 "OK, KONGs are awesome.
 So how should I fill them?"